 Advertising Litigation and Substantiation

 We frequently represent clients in advertising disputes before the National Advertising Division and the Electronic Retailing Self-Regulation Program.
-Our attorneys, several of whom have science degrees and pharmaceutical industry experience, are often called upon to help evaluate claim substantiation, often in the context of cosmetics product and over-the-counter drug advertising.
+Our attorneys, several of whom have science degrees and pharmaceutical industry experience, often are called upon to help evaluate claim substantiation, often in the context of cosmetics product and over-the-counter drug advertising.

-The firm also assists clients in working with the Broadcast Standards staffs of the major national television networks in obtaining network clearance for new advertising.
 In dealing with claim support issues, we often review copyright, trademark and right-of-privacy/publicity issues.

-Our recent significant advertising experience includes representing:
+Our recent advertising experience includes representing:

 - Anheuser-Busch, Inc. in several NAD investigations involving MillerCoors.

-- Clinique Laboratories, LLC in the defense of a consumer class action lawsuit in federal court in Connecticut challenging advertising claims for Repairwear collection antiaging products.
+- Clinique Laboratories, LLC in the successful defense of a consumer class action lawsuit in federal court in Connecticut challenging advertising claims for Repairwear collection antiaging products.

 - Fresh Del Monte Produce, Inc., the exclusive licensee of the DEL MONTE trademark in connection with the sale of fresh fruit, vegetables and produce, in a false advertising lawsuit in the U.S. District Court for the Southern District of New York against Del Monte Corporation challenging the packaging and labeling of preserved fruit products, as well as the defendant’s national “Fruit Undressed” advertising campaign.
 Fresh Del Monte prevailed in a two-week jury trial and recovered substantial damages.